core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * It provides separate definitions for CoAP groups, application groups, and security groups, together with high-level guidelines on their configuration (see {{chap-general-groupcomm}}).

-* It defines the use of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect group communication for CoAP, together with high-level guidelines on secure group maintenance (see {{chap-oscore}}).

 * It updates all the guidelines about using group communication for CoAP (see {{sec-coap-usage}}).

+* It updates all sections on transport protocols and interworking with other protocols based on new IETF work done for these protocols (see {{sec-transport}} and {{sec-other-protocols}}).

 * It strongly discourages unsecured group communication for CoAP based on the CoAP NoSec (No Security) mode (see {{chap-unsecured-groupcomm}} and {{chap-security-considerations-nosec-mode}}), and highlights the risk of amplification attacks (see {{ssec-amplification}}).

-* It updates all sections on transport protocols and interworking with other protocols based on new IETF work done for these protocols.
+* It defines the use of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect group communication for CoAP, together with high-level guidelines on secure group maintenance (see {{chap-oscore}}).

 This document updates {{RFC7252}} as follows.